JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-resource-environment.md

 # Manage local resource environment

-You may need to manage in-app settings that allow users customize their experience, such as changing the language or theme.
+You may need to manage in-app settings that allow users to customize their experience, such as changing the language or theme.
 To dynamically update the application's resource environment, you can configure the following resource-related settings used by the application: